Careers on Screen

 Here, in their own words, is their experience of the power of a future vision to see value in yourself.

-A Year 8 student came to Liverpool Hospital School that was quite difficult to engage.
+A Year 8 student came to Liverpool Hospital School who was difficult to engage.

-To try and build a relationship quickly and to ensure that she felt comfortable, we initiated a 'getting to know you' board game so we could elicit any passions and interests.
-This was also a way for her to get to know the teachers too.
+To build a relationship quickly and to ensure that she felt comfortable, we initiated a 'getting to know you' board game so we could elicit any passions and interests.
+This was also a way for her to get to know the teachers, too.

 We decided to use the 'Unique Me' lesson plan from BECOME, as one of the learning outcomes is: I will reflect on myself as a unique, valuable individual.
 We felt that this was an important outcome to address due to her difficulties with describing herself and that she was in hospital with suicidal ideation.